Daran Little: Reality

 Little worked as story producer on the first series of ITV2 structured reality show The Only Way Is Essex before helping to cast, set up and story produce all series of E4's BAFTA winning show Made in Chelsea.
-To date, he has worked as Story Executive on all 19 series and Summer specials.
+He has worked as Story Executive on all 19 series and Summer specials.
 He is also an Executive Producer on ITV2's The Real Housewives of Cheshire.

 From 2022 onward, Little has been involved in the production of Netflix reality shows Young, Famous & African and Dubai Bling.

 Personal life

-Little is a direct descendant of Alfred the Great and William the Conqueror, as well as famed Australian bush wrangler Daniel Priest.

 Little is gay but married a woman when he was younger.
 "I'm gay and I got married in a church... to a woman... because I feared being gay in a world that didn't accept me.
 That was 25 years ago."

-He currently lives in Los Angeles with his Canadian husband, Patrick Rankin.
+He has two sons.

+Later, Little had a civil partnership that was dissolved in 2014.
+Little moved to Málaga, Spain in 2023, after his London rent was hiked up.